 7. Eat a Healthy Diet

-You can use cayenne pepper, tiger balm, and anise seed, neem, clove, rosemary and tea tree oils to treat scabies, but you’re not done if one of these seven home remedies for scabies works.
+- You can use cayenne pepper, tiger balm, anise seed, as well as neem, clove, rosemary and tea tree oils, to treat scabies, but you’re not done if one of these seven home remedies for scabies works.
 You still need to make sure the skin condition doesn’t spread and the mites are killed.